 - Purchase of disaster response materials and shipping ($3500 minimum per team).

 CBF Disaster Response and CBF Florida are currently assisting four CBF Bahamas church communities on North Abaco impacted by Hurricane Dorian.
-Although electricity and water utilities are being restored over much of the island, post-disaster conditions are still challenging and will require volunteer teams comprised of healthy, mature and adequately skilled individuals.
-Lodging is available in a guesthouse located at Wood Cay.
+Although electricity and water utilities have been restored over much of the island, post-disaster conditions are still challenging and will require volunteer teams comprised of healthy, mature and adequately skilled individuals.
+Lodging is available in a guesthouse located at Fox Town.

 Download additional information, including recommendations for planning possible volunteer team engagement.

 Of four CBF Bahamas church communities located on Grand Bahama, two (McLean’s Town and Pelican Point) will require more time before recovery efforts can begin.
-Although rebuilding is expected to begin soon in the Freetown Community, initial efforts will be focused on Sweetings Cay where travel to the location requires, minimally, a 50-minute drive and 10-minute boat trip.
+Although rebuilding is expected to begin soon in the Freetown Community, initial efforts will be focused on Freeport and Sweetings Cay where travel to the location requires, minimally, a 50-minute drive and 10-minute boat trip.
 To conserve time and travel budgets, it is recommended that volunteer teams stay at the Sweetings Cay church facilities during their week of service with food (please budget $10 per meal) provided by community members.
-With no electricity or other public utilities expected to be available for months, the church is using generators to provide power.
+With no electricity or other public utilities expected to be available for months, the church is using solar panels to provide power.
 Given these challenging conditions, members of recovery teams who will serve on Sweetings Cay should be healthy, mature and skilled.
+In Freeport, volunteers will assist with the recovery of the Mission of Hope Ministries community.

 Download more information.